Alexander Aitken

-Alexander Craig "Alec" Aitken (1 April 1895 – 3 November 1967) was one of New Zealand's most eminent mathematicians.
+Alexander Craig Aitken (1 April 1895–3 November 1967) was one of New Zealand's most eminent mathematicians.
 In a 1935 paper he introduced the concept of generalized least squares, along with now standard vector/matrix notation for the linear regression model.
 Another influential paper co-authored with his student Harold Silverstone established the lower bound on the variance of an estimator, now known as Cramér–Rao bound.
 He was elected to the Royal Society of Literature for his World War I memoir, Gallipoli to the Somme.

 Life and work

 Aitken was born on 1 April 1895 in Dunedin, the eldest of the seven children of Elizabeth Towers and William Aitken.
 He was of Scottish descent, his grandfather having emigrated from Lanarkshire in 1868.
 His mother was from Wolverhampton.

 He was educated at Otago Boys' High School in Dunedin (1908–13) where he was school dux and won the Thomas Baker Calculus Scholarship in his last year at school.
 He saw active service during World War I enlisting in April 1915 with the New Zealand Expeditionary Force, and serving in Gallipoli from November 1915, in Egypt, and at the Western Front.
 He was seriously wounded at the Somme.
 He spent several months in hospital in Chelsea before being invalided out of the army and shipped home to New Zealand in March 1917.

 Resuming his studies Aitken graduated with an MA degree from the University of Otago in 1920, then worked as a schoolmaster at Otago Boys' High School from 1920 to 1923.

-Aitken studied for a doctorate (PhD) at the University of Edinburgh, in Scotland, under Edmund Taylor Whittaker where his dissertation, "Smoothing of Data", was considered so impressive that he was awarded a DSc degree in 1925.
+Aitken studied for a doctorate (PhD) at the University of Edinburgh, in Scotland, under Edmund Taylor Whittaker where his dissertation, "The Graduation of Observational Data", was considered so impressive that he was awarded a DSc degree in 1925.
 Aitken's impact at the university had been so great that he had been elected a Fellow of the Royal Society of Edinburgh (FRSE) the year before the award of his degree, upon the proposal of Sir Edmund Whittaker, Sir Charles Galton Darwin, Edward Copson and David Gibb.
 In 1927, Aitken published what became known as Aitken delta-squared process as part of an extension to Bernoulli's method.
 Aitken was awarded the Makdougall-Brisbane Prize for 1930–32, and was active in the affairs of the RSE, serving as Councillor (1934–36), Secretary to Ordinary Meetings (1936–40), and vice-president (1948–51; 1956–59).
 He was also an active member of the Edinburgh Mathematical Society and a Fellow of the Faculty of Actuaries.